saidaibrg/charta.js/README.md

 # Charta.js - jot down your thoughts anytime, anywhere.

-This library can help you include a text editor capabilities into your web application.
+This library can help you include various text editor functions into your web application.
 This module is a NodeJS module and is hosted through [npm registry](https://www.npmjs.com/).

 ## Installation Instructions
 1) If you haven't already, install [Node.js](https://nodejs.org/en/) first.
 This automatically will get `npm` (aka package manager for NodeJS) on your computer.